 So my following has hit the 3000 mark.
 I’m now gaining a few followers organically without following any further (thanks to hashtags).
 I stopped adding likes about a week ago since my followers are liking the images naturally.
 For the next 2 days, the plan is to unfollow at the rate of 60 in 5 minutes and a total of 400/day until I’m left with a little over 1000 that I’m following.
 After that, I will resume the ‘following’ process.

 Nothing much to update but I thought I’d write a line or two.

 The account I’m growing is now a little over 4k in followings.
 This is definitely very slow and I attribute it to me using the web-based 3-day trial of Intagress.
 I found that the rate at which it followed accounts was way too slow even though I set it to maximum speed.
 I do NOT recommend this program.

 Some people asked me about the link on my Instagram profile.
-Well, that’s an affiliate link to ShareASale Affiliate Network.
-If your audience is mostly US based PeerFly would be more suitable.
+Well, that’s an affiliate link to Admitad Affiliate Network.
+If your audience is mostly US-based PeerFly would be more suitable.
 And if you’re more interested in running CPA offers, OGads will do just fine for you.
 You can sign up and get your own affiliate link through which your audience can purchase products in your niche and earn you a commission.
-They cater for almost every niche known except for adult related material.
+They cater for almost every niche known except for the adult-related material.